How to Hike to Wapta Falls in Yoho National Park

 Trail Difficulty

-The hike to Wapta Falls hike is one of the easier hikes in Yoho.
+The hike to Wapta Falls is one of the easier hikes in Yoho.
 With minimal elevation gain and just 5 km total in length, it’s well suited to hikers of every ability.

 How Long Does it Take To Hike Wapta Falls?